 - 10.1.
 Prior to appointing an investment manager, the Trustees discuss the investment manager's approach to the management of ESG and climate related risks with the Plan's investment consultant, and how their policies are aligned with the Trustees' own investment beliefs. - 10.2.
-When appointing an investment manager, in addition to considering the investment manager's investment philosophy, process and policies to establish how the manager intends to make the required investment returns, the Trustees also consider how ESG and climate risk are integrated into these.
-If the Trustees deem any aspect of these policies to be out of line with their own investment objectives for the part of the portfolio being considered, they will consider using another manager for the mandate. - 10.3.
-The Trustees carry out a strategy review at least every three years where they assess the continuing relevance of the strategy in the context of the Plan's membership and their aims, beliefs and constraints.

-- The Trustees monitor the investment manager's approach to ESG and climate related risks on an annual basis. - 10.4.
-In the event that an investment manager ceases to meet the Trustees' desired aims, including the management of ESG and climate related risks, using the approach expected of them, their appointment will be terminated.
-The investment manager has been informed of this by the Trustees. - 10.5.
-Investment manager ESG policies are reviewed in the context of best industry practice and feedback will be provided to the investment manager.
+The Trustees carry out a strategy review, typically every three years, where they assess the continuing relevance of the strategy in the context of the Plan's membership and their aims, beliefs and constraints. - 10.3.
+In the event that an investment manager or fund ceases to meet the Trustees' desired aims, including the management of ESG and climate related risks, using the approach expected of them, the appointment will be reviewed.